dart-archive/www.dartlang.org/src/site/codelabs/ng2/index.markdown

 right-click `index.html` and select **Run index.html** from the menu that pops up.

 Dartium launches and loads the app.
-You should see the following:
+You should see something like the following:

 <img style="border:1px solid black" src="images/first-ng2-app.png" alt="The skeleton app.">